-The Fizz Method of flipping the classroom opens the door for more effective use of class time, provides a more personalized approach to learning, and helps build better relationships among students, teachers, and parents.
+The Fizz Method of recording video lectures opens the door for more effective use of class time, provides a more personalized approach to learning, and helps build better relationships among students, teachers, and parents.

 Teachers using the Fizz Method develop and reflect upon their own series of efficient video lectures specific to their content area (e.g., algebra, biology, etc.).
 Students can watch the video lectures for homework or any time during the class period, which allows teachers to use more of the class time for application, differentiated instruction, and student collaboration; in effect, flipping the classroom.
 Making video lectures accessible creates more flexibility in student learning.
 Students can access learning material anywhere and anytime.
 This self-paced learning environment can lead to increased achievement, in part because students are able to review a video as many times as needed.
 Additionally, research has shown that video-based lectures can be used to motivate learners by better focusing their attention on the content.
 Video-based teaching/lecturing can also enhance learners’ retention of the classroom information.
 Increased attention & retention will lead to increased achievement.

 The Fizz Method of creating video lectures has three basic requirements: (1) Each video must be recorded in a simple 1-take style, (2) the teacher must appear in the video, and (3) the teacher must model handwritten notes.